-This raised objections from the Service Providers who, in the absence of possibility to cross-examine the evidence submitted by Complainant, claimed that such evidence should not be considered.
+This raised objections from the Service Provider who, in the absence of possibility to cross-examine the evidence submitted by Complainant, claimed that such evidence should not be considered.

-The Arbiter ruled that in the absence of Complainant making himself available for cross-examination, he is taking a clear position that the payments and transfers complained of were executed with the full authority of the Complainant and the Service Provider will only be asked to defend themselves from the claim that through their monitoring systems, they should have stopped the transfers to external wallets controlled by the fraudsters as there were clear signs of fraud.
+The Arbiter ruled that in the absence of Complainant making himself available for cross-examination, he is taking a clear position that the payments and transfers complained of were executed with the full authority of the Complainant, and the Service Provider need only defend themselves from the claim that, through their monitoring systems, they should have stopped the transfers to external wallets controlled by the fraudsters as there were clear signs of fraud.